loganmarchione/HamRadioNewbie.com/content/posts/2024/12p2/index.md

 * Requires a license, but no studying and no test (like getting a fishing license)
 * Compatible with FRS radios (this means anyone can run to the store and pickup a pair of FRS radios for $25 to talk to you)
+* Repeaters available to increase range
+* Detachable antennas to increase range
+* Higher power than FRS
 * Simple to use because it's channelized (no memorizing frequencies)
-* Repeaters available
-* Detachable antennas to increase range/quality

 ## Conclusion

-I'm not saying that GMRS is going to save you in an emergency, but for getting started, I think it's the best balance of features, power, and convenience for normal people.
+I'm not saying that GMRS has the most power, or the most features, or is going to save you in an emergency, but for getting started, I think it's the best balance of features, power, and convenience for normal people.

 \-HamRadioNewbie